secretstartups/handbook/content/handbook/engineering/error-budgets/_index.md

 Apdex and Error Rates are explained in more detail on [the handbook page](/handbook/engineering/monitoring/#gitlabcom-service-level-availability).

-Error Budget Spend information is available on the [Error Budgets Overview Dashboard](https://app.periscopedata.com/app/gitlab/891029/Error-Budgets-Overview) in Sisense.
+Error Budget Spend information is available on the [Error Budgets Overview Dashboard](https://10az.online.tableau.com/#/site/gitlab/views/Draft-ErrorBudgetDashboard/ErrorBudgetOverviewDashboard) in Tableau.

 ### System-wide incidents